-You must enter one of the following on this line; ${\it do}$ not leave this line blank.
+You must enter one of the following on this line; do not leave this line blank.
 The name should match the name on your tax return.

-If this Form W-9 is for a joint account, list first, and then circle, the name of the person or entity whose number you entered in Part I of Form W-9.
+If this Form W-9 is for a joint account (other than an account maintained by a foreign financial institution (FFI)), list first, and then circle, the name of the person or entity whose number you entered in Part I of Form W-9.
+If you are providing Form W-9 to an FFI to document a joint account, each holder of the account that is a U.S. person must provide a Form W-9.